Bicycle Network: Parkiteer Bike Cages

 South Morang and Thomastown cages are open.

 27 April 2012 The Parkiteer cage at South Morang is open.
 Incorporated into the station building, it is conveniently located at the station entrance, and is easily accessible by several paths leading to the station.
 Thomastown cage is also open for use and is located between the car park and the station entrance.
-If you have a Parkiteer card, you can use these cages now, or register for an access card here.

 South Morang Parkiteer cage